shenberg/shenberg.github.io-old/_posts/2013-05-19-chaos-game.md

 My friend Imri wrote [a short post](http://www.algorithm.co.il/blogs/programming/fractals-in-10-minutes-no-5-sierpinski-chaos-game/) on using the chaos game to generate the Sierpinski triangle a good five years ago (before canvas was a thing, really).
 It's a bit pleasing and worrying at the same time: past me still liked interesting things, but I had no recollection of the matter and it was only five years ago that I had read his post.

 If this were the only thing that falls under the purview of the chaos game, it would be cute.
-The next part, generalizing to IFS, is where things start getting really fun.
+The next part, generalizing to IFS, is where things start getting really fun. urgh github :(